GetPageSpeed/nginx-extras-docs/docs/lua/session.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-session [v4.1.2](https://github.com/bungle/lua-resty-session/releases/tag/v4.1.2){target=_blank} released on Jun 10 2025.
+This document describes lua-resty-session [v4.1.3](https://github.com/bungle/lua-resty-session/releases/tag/v4.1.3){target=_blank} released on Jul 29 2025.

 <hr />